anytizer/open-ideas/ideas/ask-anything/readme.md

 Considerations:

 Experts are not looking for questions voluntarily, nor they have enough time to scan though the questions.
-Hence, an admin/classifier in the middle manages the questions and answering.
+Hence, an admin/classifier in the middle manages the questions and answering process.

 Avoid too generic questions.
 Only approved questions will be answered.